sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \end{spreadlines}
 $$

+Animation \ref{anim:weightedSum} below shows how matrix-vector multiplication of Equation \ref{eq:weighted-sum-ns} transforms bases by computing weighted vector sums.
+The summing of weighted basis vectors is then shown to be equivalent to applying a shearing transformation (as specified by $\mathbf{B}_n$) to the entire matrix space.

 {{< insert-video "media/videos/anim/480p15/weightedSumMatrix.mp4" "weightedSum" "Geometry of Matrix-Vector Multiplication from Equation \ref{eq:weighted-sum-ns})" "The example in this animation shows that pre-multiplying a vector by a matrix of basis vectors simply involves taking the weighted sum of basis matrices.
 Specifically, the first basis vector of $\mathbf{B}_n$, $\mathbf{b}_x = [1, 0]$, is multiplied by 1.5 and the second basis vector, $\mathbf{b}_x = [1, 2]$, is multiplied by 0.5.
 Both weighted basis vectors are then summed to give $\mathbf{g}_e = [2, 1]$." >}}